We know how an injury can affect your life

 Clinical negligence is the term used when a patient sustains an injury or illness as the result of a GP or other medical professional's lack of care.
-Quittance's specialist solicitor panel can help you make a claim against the NHS hospital or private clinic.
+Quittance's expert panel of injury lawyers can help you claim compensation from one of the private clinics and NHS trusts covering Havant.